The Merchant Princes: The Merchants' War

 The Merchant's War is the fourth book of The Merchant Princes, published in 2007.
 Protagonist Miriam Beckstein is on the run in the world of New Britain (Timeline 3) after narrowly escaping an attack in Gruinmarkt (Timeline 1).
-The Clan itself struggles with a war on two fronts: one against Prince Egon's coup forces for control of Gruinmarkt, and another against the secretive US government taskforce investigating the Clan (Timeline 2).
+The Clan itself struggles with a war on two fronts: one against Prince Egon's coup for control of Gruinmarkt, and another against the secretive US government task force investigating the Clan (Timeline 2).

 In New London, the equivalent of New York City in Timeline 2 and Niejwein in Gruinmarkt, Miriam seeks out one of Erasmus Burgeson's Leveler contacts, Lady Bishop, for aid and shelter.
 The situation in New Britain is not good: the King has dismissed Parliament, another colonial war rages overseas, and the Treasury is paying its bills by printing money, leading to stagflation.
 The Levelers wish to create a democratic system, but are wary of moving until the burst of war-fueled government support wears off.
 Miriam still fears elements of the Clan are out to murder her.
 She reconnects with Erasmus, dodges both Clan agents and the police, recovers the laptop she stowed in Boston, and heads west with Erasmus to meet a noted Leveler intellectual and leader.
 However, Miriam feels strangely sick, especially while briefly world-walking to Gruinmarkt to evade the police.

 Duke Angbard Lofstrom of the Clan charges his agent Briliana d'Ost with recovering Miriam, or, failing that, to ensure she no longer poses a threat to the Clan.
 The situation is complicated by the fact that Miriam's mother seemingly arranged for her to be artificially inseminated by Prince Creon during her examinations, meaning she is pregnant with the heir to the throne.
-Pregnant world-walkers cannot safely travel if their child would be a world-walker themselves, though, and Miriam comes from a world where abortion is legal if she were to find out about her condition.
+Pregnant world-walkers cannot safely travel if their child would be a world-walker themselves, though, and Miriam comes from a world where, if she were to find out about her condition, abortion is legal.
 Angbard also summons Huw, an MIT grad student, and assigns him with investigating both the lockets and exploration of potential new worlds.
-Experimentation had largely been forbidden for fear of losing valuable couriers before, but with their base in the United States under threat, the Clan needs to seek out alternative options.
+Experimentation had largely been forbidden for fear of losing valuable couriers before, but with their base in the United States under threat, the Clan needs to seek out alternatives.
 Huw and his team discover that the Lee family Locket, while ineffective in Massachusetts and New York in the United States, works in Maryland, and leads to a fourth world in the grip of an Ice Age with polar sheets covering the northern States.
 The fourth world (Timeline 4) is seemingly empty, but shows signs of a highly advanced, dead civilization.